 It is well-known that offering five Japanese yen, go-en(５円) in Japanese, brings an opportunity upon you as go-en written with a different kanji (ご縁）also has the meaning of “good chance”.
 But rather than the amount of money you throw in or how you do it, what is important is your thoughts and attitude.

-The Japanese also have a custom in regards to paying the bill when going out for drinks, locally known as “nomikai,” with some of your colleagues.
+The Japanese also have a custom when paying the bills at “nomikai”(drinking party) with your colleagues.
 Generally, there are 3 common ways to do this.
-First, there is the “ogori” method wherein the boss or the person with the highest status in the group treats everyone and pays for the entire bill.
-The second way is a voluntary method wherein someone would volunteer to pay for the bill.
+First, there is the “ogori”(おごり) when usually the boss or the person with the highest status in the group treats everyone and pays for the entire bill.
+The second way is when someone volunteers to pay for the bill.
 The last and probably the most popular method out of the three is simply splitting the bill among the group.
 It’s less time-consuming and is more practical as you all have to pay equal amounts regardless of what you ordered.

-Now that you have an idea of some of the most common money-related Japanese customs, you won’t feel completely baffled the next time you’re in Japan.
+Now that you have an idea of some of the most common money-related Japanese customs, you won’t feel completely baffled next time you’re in Japan.